Ellipticity and discrete series: Introduction

+for all discrete series representations $V$ of $Z$.
+Let us emphasize in particular that the parameters $\Lambda_V$ of the discrete series are {\it real}, as the lattice $\Lc$ lies in the real form $\cf_\R^*$.

-The purpose of this article is to explore the extent to which \eqref{integral} can be used to establish the 'only if' implication in Conjecture \ref{con intro}.
-To be more precise, we give an elementary proof for the group case based on (\ref{integral}).
-We believe that the presented approach has the potential to generalize to all real spherical spaces.
+The purpose of this article is to explore whether this property of the infinitesimal character can be used to establish the conjectured necessity of the condition.
+To be more precise, we show that this is the case for the group, regarded as a spherical space.
+We believe the approach has the potential to generalize to all real spherical spaces.